aethed/balanki/README.md

 ![](screenshots/visualfeedback2.png)

 ## installation
-* _to be written... if you know your way around anki customisation, it should be pretty straightforward._
+* _to be written... if you know your way around anki customisation, it should be pretty straightforward. however, all of the used assets are located in this repo! installation generally will just involve dragging and dropping files or copy and pasting stuff from one file to another._

+This is **not** a standalone Anki addon.
+It is a collection of modified addon configurations.
+These addons can be found here:

 ### addons